wyne-ybanez/SneakrHead/README.md

 - As a shopper, I would like to view a list of Products
 - As a shopper, I would like to view a specific category of products
-- As a shopper, I would view inidividual product details
+- As a shopper, I would view individual product details
-- As a shopper, I would like to quickly identify deals, clearance items and special offers
+- As a shopper, I would like to quickly identify deals and special offers
 - As a shopper, I would like to easily view the total of my purchases at any time

 ##### Sorting and Searching